All golfers are self-made, but the man who made the most out of what he started with has to be Lee Trevino.

 Starting as a caddy and coming up through the ranks of driving ranges, military golf and hustling, Trevino first burst into big-time professional golf full blown.
 He was a squat 5-foot-7, 180-pound ball of fire whose rapid wit made players and galleries laugh, but whose game commanded their respect.
 In June 1968, the still unknown 28-year-old won the U.S. Open at Oak Hill with a record-tying score of 69-68-69-69-275.

 Three years later, Trevino won his second U.S. Open, this time at Merion in a classic 18-hole playoff with Jack Nicklaus.
-Within 20 days he added the Canadian Open and the British Open at Royal Birkdale, completing an unprecedented international sweep.
-The next year he won the British Open again, this time at Muirfield.
-His final two major championships would come in the PGA, first at Tanglewood in 1974, and finally at Shoal Creek in 1984.
+Within 20 days he added the Canadian Open and the Open Championship at Royal Birkdale, completing an unprecedented international sweep.
+The next year he won the Open Championship again, this time at Muirfield.
+His final two major championships would come in the PGA Championship, first at Tanglewood in 1974, and finally at Shoal Creek in 1984.